egenerse/master-thesis/content/artemis_integration.typ

 One of the most critical integration points was the *Modeling Editor* component.
 This component is invoked both in standard exercises and exams, meaning that any change here would impact a large part of Artemis.

 We replaced the old editor instance with the new Apollon Editor implementation from the reengineered library.
 Then we updated the exercise creation and exam setup pages accordingly.
 Since the exam flow also relies on the same modeling editor when instructors create modeling exercises within exams, this allowed us to streamline the migration.
-One special case was the *Solution Model* feature used in instructor workflows, which relied on the old SVG rendering logic.
-We replaced this with the updated SVG export method from the new Apollon library.

 == Integration of Quiz Mode